BorisovMaksim/Students/README.md

 # Students
 - Given a dataset of the marks secured by the students in various subjects, regression analysis and hypothesis testing were conducted.
-- Unpaired t-test and Chi-Square test were used.
+- Unpaired t-test, Chi-Square test, Levene's test, Shapiro–Wilk test were used.